-We are delighted to announce that the corridor no. 6 will be a collaboration with the XBorders project of the Arts Council NI and the Irish Writer’s Centre.
-Together, we will launch a publication containing contributions by writers from all over Ireland and from all areas of literature including poets, essayists, playwrights and fiction writers.
+the corridor no. 6 is a collaboration with the XBorders project of the Arts Council NI and the Irish Writer’s Centre.
+Together, we launched a publication containing contributions by writers from all over Ireland and from all areas of literature including poets, essayists, playwrights and fiction writers.
 Our aim is to reflect on the meaning of borders and how literature and art can help to overcome these – in the widest sense.
-The visual framework to the pieces from all three XBorders project will be provided by Louth artist Ciarán Dunbar from his ‘Diesel’ series.
+The visual framework to the pieces from all three XBorders project is provided by Louth artist Ciarán Dunbar from his ‘Diesel’ series.

-The publication will launch in March 2019, and will be accompanied by a series of launch events and panels across Ireland:
+The publication launched in March 2019, and was be accompanied by a series of launch events and panels across Ireland:

 - XBorders: Transition showcase at the Irish Writers Centre in Dublin on March 28, 5pm